 All in all, Bali Hai was a real pleasure to play.

 Ah Bali Hai – Some Enchanted Evening… one of my all-time favourite love songs!
 Was fortunate enough to play here after deciding to sneak off for a quick game while on business at CA World, which was hosted at the adjacent Mandalay Bay Hotel.
 It was a wise choice, the keynote speaker that morning was apparently rubbish and my game was not much better.
-However, I thoroughly enjoyed my round at Bali Hai and my only after-round wish was that I should have brought my putting boots.
+However, I enjoyed my round at Bali Hai and my only after-round wish was that I should have brought my putting boots.
 I must have three-stabbed eight holes and found the rather tricky and large greens tough to master.
-It always takes me a while to get used to playing golf in the US, as the ground tends to be light and sandy, so you need to strike the ball crisply off the surface otherwise a fat shot will ensue.
+It always takes me a while to get used to playing golf in the US, as the turf tends to be light and fluffy, so you need to strike the ball crisply off the surface otherwise a fat shot will ensue.
 Had a couple of fatties when attempting to carry the numerous water hazards and lost a couple of balls… much to the amusement of my single-figure playing partners.
 I would definitely recommend Bali Hai to anyone who wants to play an engaging round on a nicely manicured, tropically themed course.
 It beats those boring conferences any day!